Personal Development

 Careers and Options (C)

-1. Assess how much harm and how likely the risks and benefits are to occur
+1. Pupils can assess how much risk there is in situations; how likely the harms or benefits are to occur

-1. Aware of topical and current issues and what can be done about it
+1. Pupils understand, think critically, and debate topical and current issues and what can be done about it

-1. Knowledge of how the UK is governed, its political system, the role of law and justice
+1. Pupils understand how the UK is governed, its political system, the rule of law and can outline aspects of the criminal justice system

-1. Feel Informed and confident about making decisions on future progression routes
+1. Pupils feel informed and confident about making decisions on future progression routes such as GCSE’s and Further Education

-1. Think critically and debate political questions, manage money on a day-to-day basis and for future needs.
+1. Pupils understand how to manage money on a day-to-day basis and for future needs

-1. Developing common employability skills: Communication, problem solving, time management, teamwork, leadership and organisation
+1. Pupils develop common Employability skills, including communication, problem solving, time management, teamwork, leadership and organisation

-1. Know where to go for reliable information and advice inside and outside of school
+1. Pupils know where to go for reliable information and advice inside and outside of school

-1. Identify and access appropriate careers and options help, advice and support
+1. Pupils can identify and access appropriate careers, work experience and options help, advice and support

 Informed by: Dept for Education Relationships Education, Relationships and Sex Education (RSE) and Health Education statutory guidance, Dept for Education Citizenship Programme of Study aims and the Dept for Education Careers Guidance and Access for Education and Training Providers statutory guidance inc the Gatsby Benchmarks